Project Cassandra (literature): Background and approach

 Wertheimer said that to predict "a conflict a year, or a year and a half in advance, that's something our systems were already capable of.
 Cassandra promised to register disturbances five to seven years in advance – that was something new."

-The team created a "risk score system" and assess books with nine indicators, and each book received a score between -1 and +3: "the higher the score, the more 'dangerous' the text".
+The team created a "risk score system" and assessed books with nine indicators, and each book received a score between -1 and +3: "the higher the score, the more 'dangerous' the text".